EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   `https://appdb-pi.egi.eu/rest/1.0/applications/{id}?username=grid4martians&passwd={password}&apikey={apikey}`

-  one for each of the application ids returned by the listing, in order to migrate EGI applications into their own backend.
+  one for each of the application IDs returned by the listing, in order to migrate EGI applications into their own backend.
 Now, each time one of its users uses the project's site to modify an application, the server issues a POST operation to the AppDB API, in order to synchronize the changes.